Lokathor/gba-from-scratch/book_src/ex3.md

 ### Object Rendering Time

-There's a limit to how many objects can be drawn per scanline.
+There's a limit to how many objects can be drawn per scanline, but it's not a specific number of objects.
-It's not a specific number of objects, instead it's a number of *cycles* that can be spent per scanline.
+Instead, the OAM engine has a buffer that's as wide as the screen, and there's a time limit per scanline on filling the buffer.

 * When the "Unlocked H-blank" bit is **clear** in `DISPCNT` you get 1210 cycles (304 * 4 - 6)
 * When the "Unlocked H-blank" bit is **set** in `DISPCNT` you get 954 cycles (240 * 4 - 6)